Contact Center Automation: Technologies, Benefits & Implementation

 Evaluate Current Contact Center Processes

-Begin by analyzing existing workflows and identifying inefficiencies.
+Begin by analysing existing workflows and identifying inefficiencies.

 Identify Automation Opportunities